-At desi weddings, everyone seems to feel there is a dire need to impress your community and throw a big party.
+At Desi weddings, everyone seems to think there is a dire need to impress your community and throw a big party.

 Newsflash: Most people leave after the food (especially if you’re at a typical semi-conservative Muslim South Asian wedding).

 Here are some of the types of people you might see at a typical South Asian wedding:

 1. The overdressed

 They have the blingy outfit, head jewelry, and contouring down like a pro.
 It might as well be their wedding too.
 Like really, am I the only one can’t tell who the bride is sometimes?